danielsuzumura/webproject/README.md

 ## Build Procedures

 ## Problems
-   *In the product site, the formatting of the three boxes in the entry of the page has been complicated to ajust, since the float in css was not covered in his plenitude at the time of the Milestone 1 deadline.
+   * In the product site, the formatting of the three boxes in the entry of the page has been complicated to ajust, since the float in css was not covered in his plenitude at the time of the Milestone 1 deadline.
+   * The design of the pages and the good practices of web coding were themes that we, at the time of Milestone 1, do not mastered.
+Therefore, we must improve these topics in the future.
 ## Comments